How To Edit Your WordPress User Profile

 Jabber / Google Talk

-Useful Tip: If you plan to run business webinars on your website using Google Hangouts, then see this article we’ve written about a great plugin that lets you run a business-level video conferencing platform on your WordPress site with Google Hangouts:
+Tip: If you plan to run webinars on your site using Google Hangouts, then see this article we’ve written about a great plugin that lets you manage a business-level webinar platform on your site with Google Hangouts:

-Tip #1: Make sure that Show Toolbar when viewing site is enabled in the Toolbar section of your Profile page …
+Tip #1: Make sure that Show Toolbar when viewing site is enabled inside the Toolbar information area of your Profile screen …

-After you have set this up, a link to the author displaying your chosen nickname is added to every post published on your site …
+Once you have done this, a link to the author displaying your specified nickname will be added to every post published on your site …

-Clicking on the author link takes site visitors to the Author Archives section, where people can learn more about you (or about other authors publishing content on your site) and see other blog posts that you (or other users) have published …
+Clicking on the author link takes site visitors to the Author Archives section, where people can learn more about you (or about other authors registered as users on your site) and see other blog posts that you (or other users) have published …

-You can even add links and simple text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to your site visitors …
+You can also insert links and text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to site visitors …

-This can easily be done by pasting HTML formatted text into the About Yourself > Biographical Info text area in your Profile section …
+This is easily done by pasting HTML formatted content into the About Yourself > Biographical Info text box in your Profile section …

 - Keyboard Shortcuts Checkbox